The ITS-Davis family at our traditional year-end BBQ, in June 2018, outside our offices at UC Davis West Village.

 ITS-Davis also serves as one of the four ITS branches in the University of California (UC) system.
 The other branches are located at UC Berkeley, UC Irvine, and UCLA.
 The four ITS branches work closely together to implement a statewide research program funded through California’s Public Transportation Account and the Road Repair and Accountability Act of 2017.

-To serve the needs of society by organizing and conducting multidisciplinary research on emerging and important transportation issues, informing government and industry decision making by disseminating this research through conferences, scholarly publications, webinars, and policy briefs—and training the next generation of transportation leaders and experts.
+To serve the needs of society and promote a more effective, sustainable, and equitable transportation system by conducting multidisciplinary research on important transportation issues; informing government and industry decision-making; and training the next generation of transportation leaders and experts.

 Find out more about ITS-Davis: A two-page fact sheet provides an excellent, concise overview of the institute and our affiliated centers and programs.
 Access the fact sheet here.